![]() | ||||||||||||||||||||||||||||||||||||||||||

 MowelFund preserves art pieces that were used in films so that people could get a glimpse of how the entertainment industry works.
 It exhibited props from different movies that were created by Filipino artists.
 Those props were preserved so that Filipinos can have an opportunity to take a look at it closer.
 It also reminds every citizen how aesthetic Filipino movies are.

-Upon entering MowelFund you'll see the history and introduction for every scene.
+Xyruz Cruz was the special guest introduced to us.
+He is also in the field of Martial Arts.
+(Taekwondo) Upon entering MowelFund you'll see the history and introduction for every scene.
 There are titles and summaries that are very helpful in distinguishing where that props or material was used.
 The clothes that are worn were preserved and you can still see how beautiful it is.
 In addition, you can see the different cameras used in film making.
+As a Filipino citizen, we should patronize our own Filipino movies.
+It was truly an eye-opener to each and every one of us, the But always remember that there are things that are prohibited inside Mowel Fund.
+DO'S AND DON'TS INSIDE MOWELFUND Do's

 Don't

-It is located in No. 66, Rosario Drive, Lungsod Quezon, Kalakhang Maynila
+It is located in No. 66, Rosario Drive, Lungsod Quezon, Kalakhang Maynila For any inquiries or questions regarding MOWELFUND, please do check their page 2ND ITINERARY:

 The artistic way, is the Metropolitan way.